Trusted WordPress tutorials, when you need them most.

 If you have various categories of work in your portfolio, then you can also create a custom taxonomy for each type of portfolio project.

-We hope this article helped you learn when to use custom post types or taxonomies in WordPress.
-You may also want to see our beginner’s guide on how to move from HTTP to HTTPS, and our expert picks for the best domain name registrars.
+We hope this article helped you understand when to use custom post types or taxonomies in WordPress.
+You may also want to see our beginner’s guide on switching or converting custom post types or check out these useful custom post type tutorials for additional tips.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.